 “We have tremendous programs,” Borron said.
 “How do we best assess our value in these communities?”

-Borron’s goal was to create a research framework that addresses all these challenges and creates a unique profile for communities that include the various opportunities, challenges and barriers that make up a community.
+Borron’s goal was to create a research framework that addresses all these challenges and creates a unique profile for communities that includes the various opportunities, challenges and barriers that make up a community.
 Borron utilized the Community Capitals Framework (CCF), a research framework that defines community vitality and sustainability by assessing seven different capitals: natural, cultural, human, social, political, financial and built capital.
 She modified the CFF to measure perceptions of each capital.
 These capitals were transformed into a numerical scale.

 She surveyed communities across Georgia engaged in various leadership programming.
 Participants were asked to identify how much they agreed or disagreed with statements, such as “Today, I believe my community is well-diversified in terms of multiple employers and stable employment.”
 She then asked participants if the statement was true five years ago (before participants engaged in leadership programming).